WepssPros/ZHAFirahcatering/README.md

 - Save..

-after you already download you can download Visual Studio Code and use
-Follow this path..
+after you already download you caan Follow this path..

+- Open your File
+- CTRL + ~
+- get your CMD or Git
 -  -Composer install
 -  -php artisan migrate
 -  -php artisan serve